jagatpandya/stenotype-design-engineering-storyboard-video-player/README.md

 ![Screenshot](layout/layout.png?raw=true)

-To explore individual elements of the layout, navigate to the corresponding folder by clicking [here](layout/).
+To explore individual elements of the layout, navigate to the corresponding directory by clicking [here](layout/).

 ## License
 Please refer to the [LICENSE](LICENSE) file for information on the license terms and any associated rights and limitations (MIT).